 Mr. Brown.
 Senator, I am not absolutely certainly about that.
 It is my personal opinion if we view both of these proposals objectives, the proposal under the administration bill, S. 2806 is the stronger bill.
-If this proves to be the fact, I would think we would not need to have cease and desist at any time.
+If this proves to be the fact, I would think we would not need

 Senator Schweiker.
 Yesterday, in the interchange of testimony there was a divergent view as to the time frame involved in this situation.
-In other words, I think there was one statement saying a matter of 2 or 3 years before EEOC was ready for cease and desist and some people said it was a matter of months.
+In other words, I think there was one statement saying a matter of 2 or 8 years before EEOC was ready for cease and desist and some people said it was a matter of months.